Ways To Use A Pocket Knife

 18. Cutting rope – Anyone who works with heavy equipment knows that sometimes you need a knife handy to cut ropes.
 Climbers too know that there’s going to come a time when you’re in a tight spot and your safety line gets tangled.
 When that happens it becomes more hindrance than help and needs to be cut loose so you can attach a new one.

-19. Indicating where to cut – There’s times you need to cut something and you’ve lost track of your pencil.
+19. Indicating where to cut – There are times you need to cut something and you’ve lost track of your pencil.
 In those cases just pull out your pocket knife and use it to indicate the cut line.
 For example, you’ve lost the keys to your bike lock and it needs emergency cutting – mark it up with your knife and get that chain off!
-Likewise you can use the tip of your pocket knife to leave a precise mark indicating where a screw should be sunk or a nail driven.
+Likewise, you can use the tip of your pocket knife to leave a precise mark indicating where a screw should be sunk or a nail driven.

 20. Tourniquets – Mountain rescue teams often find themselves faced with climbers who have fallen long distances and are bleeding from serious wounds.
 A tourniquet is needed quickly and that’s where the pocket knife comes in.
 Use the knife to start the tear line and then you can rip it the rest of the way using your bare hands.